-Is Alcoholics Anonymous a Cult?
+Is Alcoholics Anonymous A Cult?

 In 1998, Charles Bufe wrote a book that criticized AA called, “AA: Cult or Cure?”
 The book is available online.
 He does a pretty good job of laying out the history of AA, its links to religion, and how AA is practiced today.
 But, in the end, Mr. Bufe cannot come to a solid, unambiguous conclusion.
 He is left making his strongest claims against what he calls “institutional AA” instead of functional, independent groups.